Change Enabler

 The important thing is not to focus on how long it will take—real transformational ERP efforts usually run between one and three years, on average—but rather to understand why you need it and how you will use it to improve your business.”

 This focus on business processes and process change while using SAP as a change lever automatically ensures greater company control of an ERP project.
-After all, the whole reason a company undertakes this type of an IT strategy is for .
+After all, the whole reason a company undertakes this type of an IT strategy is for business benefit.

-What do you hope to “GET” from an ?
+What do you hope to “GET” from an SAP implementation?

 Too often in the consulting sales cycle, the focus is on your pain points.
 Pain points are an important ingredient for an SAP implementation, but they should rarely be the single driving factor for implementing ERP.
 Depending on your IT infrastructure and what SAP will replace, ROI opportunities and real cost savings may be available, but the big “GET” with an SAP implementation is the opportunity to transform the business.
 SAP’s potential goes beyond cost reductions and can help your organization become more competitive in the marketplace.